Marshall vs. Western Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 - Western Kentucky is 6-3 against the spread and 6-4 overall when the team picks up more than 379.5 yards.

-- The Hilltoppers have 16 giveaways this season, while the Thundering Herd have 18 takeaways .
+- This season the Hilltoppers have 16 turnovers, two fewer than the Thundering Herd have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.